Male Pelvic Floor: Advanced Massage and Bodywork for Tension, Dysfunction, and Pain

 Core Bodywork

 'No man is an island' as the saying goes, and this certainly applies to various parts of ourselves including the pelvic floor.
-It interoperates with and has close relationships to the pelvis as a whole, the legs and hips, the spine and back, the abdomen and chest, and parts of ourselves beyond these immediate neighbors.
+It interoperates with and has close relationships to the pelvis as a whole, the thighs and hips, the spine and back, the abdomen and chest, and parts of ourselves beyond these immediate neighbors.
 Work in these areas benefits the pelvic floor, and vice versa.
 As noted above, my companion site coremassage4men.com has more details about my core work and how it intersects with pelvic floor bodywork.

 Bodyworkers and massage therapists who are interested in adding pelvic floor manual therapy techniques and protocols to their current skill set can contact me about organizing and/or hosting a male pelvic floor training in your city or state.
 Back to top